Introducing Avocado to Babies: When, Why & How

 Video: Introducing Avocado to Babies – When, Why and How?

-Avocado is a dense fruit that is in high demand for its various health benefits.
+Avocado is a dense fruit that is in high demand for its health benefits.
 Nowadays, it is very easy to find this fruit in supermarkets.
-It resembles a large berry, which is a pulpy mass in the inside that is creamy in texture and rich in taste.
+It resembles a large berry and has a pulpy mass on the inside, which gives it its creamy texture and rich taste.
 Avocados normally ripen after plucking.
-The best of the lot can be easily identified by checking the colour and by touching it to determine its’ ripeness.
-A ripe avocado is supple and soft, and can be easily mashed into a pulp that can be consumed by young children even when they have no teeth.
+The best of the lot can be easily identified by checking the colour and by touching it to determine its ripeness.
+A ripe avocado is supple and soft and can be easily mashed into a pulp that can be consumed by infants.

 There are many nutrients in avocado that make it a wholesome wonder food.
-It has high fat content, and is dense in vitamins as well as antioxidants.
-Hence, it is considered a very healthy food option for both children and adults.
+It has a high fat content and is dense in vitamins as well as anti-oxidants.
+Hence, it is considered a healthy food option for both children and adults.
 Let’s take a look at its nutritional value.

 Nutritional Value of Avocado

-This fruit is not only tasty because of its rich, creamy texture, but also because of its dense nutrients.
-A serving of avocado contains mono-unsaturated fat, vitamins like B, K, C, E and micronutrients like potassium, phosphorus and selenium.
-The fat content in it includes oleic acid, linoleic acid, palmitic acid and saturated fat.
-This is considered a rich fruit, 1and its versatility adapts to many flavours.
-Although the fruit has saturated fats, it is a no-cholesterol food item that is also low in sodium content.
+The fruit is not only tasty because of its rich, creamy texture, but is also healthy because it is nutrient-dense.
+A serving of avocado contains mono-unsaturated fat, vitamins like B, K, C, E, and micronutrients like potassium, phosphorus and selenium.
+The fat content in it includes oleic acid, linoleic acid, palmitic acid, and saturated fat.
+It is considered a rich fruit, and its versatility adapts to many flavours.
+Although it has saturated fats, it is a no-cholesterol food item that is also low in sodium content.

 |VITAMINS: (one cup pureed)